thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 On a **miss** you must **brace yourself**.

-## invite a new reality

-When you **invite a new reality**, prompt one of the other Players to add something new to the narrative.

-Ask them a question related to people, places, events, or nature, and offer one of your Personal Dice.
-Any player may take that die and answer the question, adding the new element to the world.

 ## carve a new reality

 When you **carve a new reality**, add something new to the narrative.
 Choose a topic from people, places, events, or community, and make your Proposal.